Shopping Tab

 Unlike the other Search Expander widgets, the shopping widget will be functional even without a user search query.
 If no search query is provided and cannot be derived from the page's search inputs or URL, the widget will render without any product links but will provide a tree of product categories in a sidebar.
 Users can click on these categories in order to initiate product searches.

-The standard Search Expander widgets for web search results will sometimes contain links to your shopping tab.
+The Search Expander widgets for general web search results will sometimes contain links to your shopping results.
 In order that these links are pointing to the right place, Search Expander needs to know how to construct their URLs.
-To allow this, you must provide a shoppingUrlTemplate setting when calling sxpr() on your web (non-shopping) search results page.
+To allow this, you must provide a shoppingUrlTemplate setting when calling sxpr() on your general web search results page.

-For example, let's say your shopping page lives under the URL:
+For example, let's say your shopping results appear under the URL:

 https://example.com/shopping